This week in Bidenomics: All the missing homes

 [Drop Rick Newman a note, follow him on Twitter, or sign up for his newsletter.]

-Several factors have converged in unusual ways to crimp the supply of both existing homes for sale, and new construction.
+Several factors have converged in unusual ways to crimp the supply of both existing homes for sale and new construction.
 Millions of homeowners refinanced their mortgages at extraordinarily low rates during the last couple of years, substantially lowering their living costs.
-Those owners are now reluctant to sell or move, since they’d give up the locked-in savings and have to buy something else at today’s higher rates.
+Those owners are now reluctant to sell or move since they’d give up the locked-in savings and have to buy something else at today’s higher rates.
 That’s a big reason existing home sales are dropping.

 New-home construction is constricted by several factors: high rates, a shortage of available land due to local permitting rules and other barriers, shortages of some building materials, and a lack of skilled construction workers.
 Some of those are ongoing problems that have led to a chronic shortage of new housing.
 Analysts estimate the United States is short somewhere between 1 million and 7 million homes.

 Biden is trying to help.
 The infrastructure law he signed in 2021 includes financial incentives for local governments to increase housing supply and speed construction.
 That money is just starting to flow.
 A Biden administration “housing supply action plan” contains other measures to assert federal authority where it might help improve supply.
 Earlier this year, the government lowered the insurance premium for buyers who qualify for Federal Housing Administration (FHA) loans, an assist to many first-time buyers.
-And Biden’s budget request for the next fiscal year includes $175 billion to help provide affordable housing, though there’s little chance Congress will approve that, since Republicans control the House of Representatives.
+And Biden’s budget request for the next fiscal year includes $175 billion to help provide affordable housing, though there’s little chance Congress will approve that since Republicans control the House of Representatives.

 Yet other Biden measures could undercut housing affordability.
 A plan to raise energy-efficiency standards for new homes could save money in the long term but raise construction costs on entry-level homes by $6,000 to $12,000, according to an industry group.
 Biden has left the Trump tariffs on many Chinese imports in place, which raises the cost of some building materials.
 There’s also an ongoing trade dispute with Canada that raises the cost of lumber.
-That pre-dates Biden, but he hasn’t resolved it, either.
+That pre-dates Biden, but he hasn’t resolved it either.

-Like many other parts of the economy, the housing market is complex and there’s no single-bullet solution to problems.
+Like many other parts of the economy, the housing market is complex and there’s no silver-bullet solution to its problems.
 The Federal Reserve is probably close to finished hiking interest rates, so financing costs may finally plateau.
 If the economy weakens by next year, as some economists expect, the Fed may reverse course and start cutting rates.
 That could lower financing costs, but if supply stays tight, it may not move prices much, if at all.

 Biden is entering campaign mode and touring the country to talk up what’s good about the economy.
 He doesn’t usually have much to say about housing.
 The White House points out that housing inflation is moderating, but the cost of housing is still going up at an annual rate of 6.3%, more than twice the rate of overall inflation.
 If buyers are ever going to get a break, it might not happen until the next presidential administration is in place.